garethtdavies/docker-masterclass/README.md

 `/usr/src/app` directory inside the image.
 But this *includes* the Dockerfile itself, which we've changed.
-Because of this, the layer output would not be the same as the ones from previous builds, as the contents of the Dockerfile is now different.
+Because of this, the layer output would not be the same as the ones from previous builds, as the contents of the Dockerfile are now different.
 There's a pretty obvious way round this, which is to *not* copy the Dockerfile as part of the build context.
 There's a couple of different ways to do this.